Code, Culture & Scale: A small Team with Big Data

 "A leader leads by example, not by force." — Sun Tzu

-So, if the question comes down to how we lead and inspire a team in the agentic era, the answer may sound so simple that it may at times be ignored.
+If the question comes down to how we lead and inspire a team in the agentic era, the answer may sound so simple that it risks being overlooked.
 Case in point is our response to the increasingly frequent generative AI model launches.

 Culture